-As Dean probes the misty secrets of the haunted inn, he unexpectedly peels away the layers hiding Sommer’s private pain.
-Pain Sommer’s not sure he can withstand.
+As Dean probes the secrets of the haunted inn, he unexpectedly peels away the layers hiding Sommer’s private pain.
 By the time Dean realizes just how deep his feelings for the innkeeper run, it’s far too late to turn back.

 Now if only he can convince Sommer that falling in love changes everything, maybe for the better.
 If the bones of the past can be laid to rest…

 Carrboro’s Weaver Street Market was a veritable Godiva Gold Collection of eye candy.
 Especially on sunny, unseasonably warm Saturday afternoons in early January.
 The faint lingering nip in the air wasn’t nearly enough to discourage the crowds of aging hippies, families, and college students from congregating on the Market’s wide lawn and outdoor tables.

 Slouched on a bench beneath a spreading oak, legs stretched out in front of him, Dean Delapore pulled down his black shades and aimed a smoldering look at the doe-eyed young man watching him from across the shaded lawn.
 The boy gave him a coy smile.

 The bench moved as someone plopped down beside Dean.
 He turned to face Kerry Shiffer, one of the friends he’d come here to visit.
 “Did you get your ice cream?”

 “It’s not ice cream, it’s gelato.”
 Fishing in her canvas grocery bag, Kerry pulled out a small brown and white container.
 “Organic and locally produced by Green Fields Creamery.”